 As an institute of higher education, Karlshochschule has a feminist orientation.
-This means that an integral part of the Karlshochschule mission is to deepen our constituencies’ understanding of the various dimensions related to gender, diversity and inclusion of all, regardless of one’s gender or gender identity, sexual orientation, ethnic background and nationality, faith and religion, age, mental and physical abilities, or any other characteristic making us unique.
+Furthermore, Karls is committed to anti-racism.
+This means that an integral part of the Karlshochschule mission is to deepen our constituencies’ understanding of the various dimensions related to gender, diversity and inclusion of all, regardless of one’s gender or gender identity, sexual orientation, race, ethnic background and nationality, faith and religion, age, mental and physical abilities, or any other characteristic making us unique.
 At Karlshochschule, we want to educate and debate on a range of theoretical and practical concepts that help to bring equality and social justice into our university, community and our constituencies’ personal, study and working spheres.
-At least the following dimensions of feminist topics are on our agenda:
+We aim to increase the diversity of our student body and staff composition, make Karls home to everyone regardless of their intersecting identities and social positions, and enable each individual to contribute to their fullest by not only having home at Karls, but also the sense of having the voice to be heard.
+At least the following dimensions of feminist topics are on our agenda.

 Global Sustainability Goals